Sewer Stoppages

 What do I do if I see sewage in the street?
 If you see what appears to be sewage in the street or if any of your neighbors also have sewer stoppages at the same time, immediately call non-emergency dispatch at 817-274-2511.

-Is the Town responsible for tree roots in my service lineThe property owner is responsible for all obstructions which might occur in the service line.
-Your plumber should be equipped to remove and prevent the return of tree roots in your service line.
+Is the Town responsible for tree roots in my service lineThe property owner or tenant is responsible for all obstructions which might occur in the service line.
+A plumber should be equipped to remove and discourage the return of tree roots in your service line.

 My plumber said that my service line is broken where it connects to the Town’s system but the Town will not let him dig it up to fix it.
-Why notPlumbers are not permitted to excavate sewer services in the public right-of-way.
+Why notPlumbers are not permitted to excavate sewer services in the public right-of-way (ROW).
 There are several utilities installed in these narrow areas and each must be protected.
-Therefore, only the Town's Public Works Department or an approved utility contractor may repair sewer lines in the right-of-way.
-Please contact Public Works at 817-617-3700 and request a sewer service call.
+Therefore, only an approved utility contractor may repair service lines in the right-of-way.
+All service line repairs must be permitted by the Town.

 I’m not happy with the work of my plumber.
 What should I doPlumbers are licensed by the Texas State Board of Plumbing Examiners.

-What is a property line cleanoutA property line cleanout is a 4" round stack with a 4" sweep that is installed in the ground.
+What is a property line cleanoutA property line cleanout is a 4" (four-inch) round stack with a 4" (four-inch) sweep that is installed in the ground.
 It has a plastic or steel removable lid that is at ground level.
-The property line cleanout is made of a strong plastic pipe and it is usually installed at the edge of the easement just behind the sidewalk, roughly 9 to 11 feet from the curb.
-The property line cleanout is connected to the sanitary sewer service that leads from the house to the sanitary sewer main.
-A property line cleanout can be very convenient for you or your plumber to access the sewer service line for clearing stoppages.
-It is also helpful when it is necessary to send a camera through the sewer service line for assessing the conditions of the pipe.
-Without the property line cleanout, you or your plumber can only access your sanitary sewer service from the cleanouts at your house.
+The property line cleanout is made of a strong plastic pipe and it is usually installed at the edge of the easement just behind the sidewalk, roughly 9 (nine) to 11 (eleven) feet from the curb.
+The property line cleanout is connected to the sanitary sewer service that leads from the house to the sanitary sewer main and can make it more convenient to access the sewer service line for clearing stoppages or to send a camera down to assess the condition of the pipe.
+Without a property line cleanout, a plumber can only access your sanitary sewer service from the cleanouts near the home or building.

 I don’t have a property line cleanout.
 How can I have one installedYour plumber will need to apply for a permit before installing a property line cleanout.